Our Mission

 Elections

 The term of office for EDB members will be four years (two EDRC cycles) to ensure continuity.
-Elections will occur on a yearly basis and will be announced on this web site and by communication to European Drosophila group leaders through the EDB mailing list.
+Elections will occur every two years (on EDRC years) and will be announced on this web site and by communication to European Drosophila group leaders through the EDB mailing list.

 Once elections are open, we will invite you to nominate people who you think would do a great job representing the fly community.
 Self-nominations are welcome.
 Although you must live and work in the region you represent, you can nominate individuals for any region and you can vote for representatives from all regions in the final elections.